-Status: Sold in 2017 to Coventry Resources.
+Status: Sold in 2017 to PolarX Ltd for shares.
 Millrock is exploration operator and is entitled to milestone payments and a royalty.

 Millrock considers the Stellar Project to be a highly prospective property with excellent exploration potential for the discovery of significant, bulk-mineable copper/gold deposits including porphyry Cu/Au, skarn and intrusive-related gold.